mhadaily/mhadaily.github.io/_posts/2017-03-12-Angular2-Vue2-Ember-and-React-comparison.md

 | Event Binding                 | yes such as on-submit, also using actions                                              | yes such as ng-click and also using Emitter                                                                                                               | Yes such as v-on and also using Methods                                                            | yes such as onclick and also suing methods         |

  ## Performance
- All have been developed with performance in mind and in a different comparison, they are fairly similar with a minor differences which in my opinion, it ready does not matter in the end.
+ All have been developed with performance in mind,however, they are fairly similar with a minor differences which in my opinion, it ready does not matter in the end.
+The chart below shows that the final results is pretty much similar with little milliseconds discrepancies.

 ![QUick Performance comparison](/images/march2017/performance.jpg "quick performance comparison")